SirGandal/8-Puzzle/README.md

 Aggregate score: 100.00% [Correctness: 65%, Memory: 10%, Timing: 25%, Style: 0%]

-Note: The submitted version includes just the first improvement.
 ------
 (Note that for this project to work a reference to [algs4.jar](http://algs4.cs.princeton.edu/code/algs4.jar) has to be added.)